arthurviaro/arthurviaro.github.io/_pages/about.md

 Welcome to my homepage!<br>

 I am a part-time professor of Economics at [Insper](https://www.insper.edu.br){:target="_blank"}.
-My research interests lie at the intersection of Development Economics and Political Economy.
+My research interests lie at the intersection of Economic History and Development Economics.

 Before joining Insper, I completed my Ph.D. in Economics at São Paulo School of Economics (FGV EESP) and received my Master's degree in Economics from the University of São Paulo (FEA USP).